hamidgholami/terraform_lab/practice-questions/README.md

 78. You are configuring aws provider and it is always recommended to hard code aws credentials in *.tf files.
 Is this true?
     ```txt
     False

     HashiCorp recommends that you never hard-code credentials into *.tf configuration files.
-We are explicitly defining the default AWS config profile here to illustrate how Terraform should access sensitive credentials.
+We are explicitly defining
+    the default AWS config profile here to illustrate how Terraform should access sensitive credentials.
-    If you leave out your AWS credentials, Terraform will automatically search for saved API credentials (for example, in ~/.aws/credentials) or IAM instance profile credentials.
-This is cleaner when .tf files are checked into source control or if there is more than one admin user
+    If you leave out your AWS credentials, Terraform will automatically search for saved API credentials
+    (for example, in ~/.aws/credentials) or IAM instance profile credentials.
+This is cleaner when .tf files are checked
+    into source control or if there is more than one admin user
     ```
 79. You are provisioning the infrastructure with the command terraform apply and you noticed one of the resources failed.
 How do you remove that resource without affecting the whole infrastructure?
     ```txt
     You can taint the resource ans the next apply will destroy the resource
     terraform taint <resource.id>
-    Use the Terraform CLI (outside of core workflow)
-    Practice questions based on these concepts
-    Given a scenario: choose when to use terraform fmt to format code
-    Given a scenario: choose when to use terraform taint to taint Terraform resources
-    Given a scenario: choose when to use terraform import to import existing infrastructure into your Terraform state
-    Given a scenario: choose when to use terraform workspace to create workspaces
-    Given a scenario: choose when to use terraform state to view Terraform state
-    Given a scenario: choose when to enable verbose logging and what the outcome/value is
     ```
 80. What is command fmt?
     ```txt